Webinar

 In today’s environment, Haworth says investors should pay particular attention to three primary factors:

 Source: U.S. Bureau of Economic Analysis.
 Represents percent change in annualized growth rate from previous quarter.
-First quarter 2024 number based on “Advance” estimate, issued April 25, 2024.
+Second quarter 2024 number based on Second Estimate, issued August 29, 2024.

 • The direction of corporate earnings.
 Earnings, or a company's profits, are typically one of the biggest drivers of capital market performance.
 “S&P 500 earnings have grown for three straight quarters,” says Haworth, “in contrast to an earnings contraction that was underway in the first half of 2023.”
-Haworth says the earnings outlook for the rest of 2024 remains positive, which could provide support to the markets, as earnings growth helps lay the groundwork for rising stock prices.
-He also notes that stocks valuations are relatively high today, reflecting market expectations that earnings will continue to grow.
-If such growth fails to materialize, equity investors could face a more challenging environment.
+Haworth notes the earnings outlook for the rest of 2024 remains positive, and markets are even more optimistic about earnings prospects for 2025.
+He adds, however, that “it’s a stock-by-stock story, and not every company is on the same earnings growth track.”
+Earnings growth is critical as it helps lay the groundwork for rising stock prices.
+If anticipated earnings growth fails to materialize, Haworth says equity investors could face a more challenging environment.

 Capital markets explained